rashmie/GO-EBLP/README.md

 # Gene Ontology auditing with evidence based lexical patterns
-An evidence-based lexical pattern approach for quality assurance of Gene Ontology relations
+An evidence-based lexical pattern approach for quality assurance of Gene Ontology relations.

 ## About
  Python implementation of an approach to automatically audit relationships in the Gene Ontology (GO).
 The paper can be found at: